paschalogu/azureterraform/ansible/README.md

 ssh adminuser@ip_address
 ```

-## Install Ansible on the virtual machine
+### Install Ansible on the virtual machine

+Install ansible on your local environment.
+Refer to the documentation for system-specific requirements: https://docs.ansible.com/ansible/latest/installation_guide/index.html.

 create a bash file